 Years ago, you’d never find the words “Gordon Ramsay” and “vegan” in the same sentence.
 In fact, he wouldn’t be caught dead making a plant-based dish.
-But in 2021, anything is possible—and that includes the pro chef going viral for cooking up a vegan steak recipe that looks like the real deal.
+But these days, anything is possible—and that includes the pro chef going viral for cooking up a vegan steak recipe that looks like the real deal.

-In the video—which has garnered nearly 18 million views—Ramsay shared the secret to making a great vegan steak recipe: eggplant.
+In the video posted last year—which has garnered nearly 25 million views—Ramsay shared the secret to making a great vegan steak recipe: eggplant.
 Yep, you read that correctly.
 While turning an eggplant into a steak seems impossible at first, just wait: By the time it’s charred, seasoned, and roasted, you’d never guess it wasn’t real meat.

 Hey there!
 Want to help us change the world every day through easy, achievable, eco-friendly tips and tricks?
 Sign up for the Brightly Spot and join our movement of over a million changemakers.